 Lifetime estate planning focuses on the areas of health care, quality of life, and how your business will be conducted if you become incapacitated.
 There are three primary documents that address these issues: Springing Durable General Powers of Attorney (SDGPA), living wills, and Health Care Powers of Attorney (HCPA).
-In this handout, each of these documents is discussed briefly.
+Each of these documents are discussed briefly in this handout.
 For a more in depth discussion, please see our office's handouts entitled "Living Wills and Related Powers of Attorney" and "Powers of Attorney."